|

 had worked in the Office Of War Information

 Japan had it's infamous 'Tokyo Rose' (the Iva Toguri 'Zero Hour') broadcasts, but the AFRS countered with our own 'G.I.
 Jill', an amalgam of female radio personalities over the years, but represented by the above image which was sent to troops that requested 'her' photo.
-Iva Toguri's reprehensible treatment at the hands of her Japanese captors--and even more reprehensible treatment at the hands of America upon her emigration--are recounted elsewhere.
+Iva Toguri's reprehensible treatment at the hands of her Japanese captors--and even more reprehensible treatment at the hands of America upon her emigration back--are recounted elsewhere.
 Needless to say, our own "G.I.
 Jill" never suffered these indignities.
-'Her' transcribed broadcasts and those of the wonderful, stateside "Reveille With Beverly" effectively answered the Axis propaganda broadcasts of the war years, and provided many lonely servicemen--both at home and abroad--a much needed female voice from Home to buoy their spirits.
+Beginning with about Edition No. 600, G.I.
+Jill's transcribed, eleven minute and fifty-five second G.I.
+Jive broadcasts and those of the wonderful, stateside "Reveille With Beverly" effectively answered the Axis propaganda broadcasts of the war years, and provided many lonely servicemen--both at home and abroad--a much needed, familiar female voice from Home to buoy their spirits.

 The real Beverly from 'Reveille With Beverly',

-Jean Hay passed away September 18, 2004, from a stroke, while gardening at her home in Santa Barbara--one of her great passions.
+Jean Hay passed away September 18, 2004, from a stroke at 87, while gardening at her home in Fortuna, CA--one of her great passions.
 This wonderful woman will long be remembered for her selfless sacrifice and dedication to keeping the homefires burning stateside while tirelessly entertaining hundreds of thousands of our military in training at bases throughout the U.S., as well as providing continual messages of inspiration, hope, and optimism to anxious families throughout the long years of War.
 Her cheery 'Hi, Fellas' was one of our Nation's secret weapons throughout World War II.

 Another favorite of the troops was Chris Noel (b.
 1941), an aspiring movie actress, who hosted the "Date With Chris" broadcasts that ran through most of The Vietnam Conflict years.
 She was so effective that she had a $10,000 bounty on her head from the North Vietnamese.